 However, this is not true for the Lumix G7 as the LUMIX Webcam Software is only compatible with the following models.

 As you can see the Panasonic Lumix G7 (DMC-G7) is NOT on the list of compatible models above, so we need to find another solution.

-*The above is true at the point of writing this post which is February 2022.
+*The above is true at the point of updating this post in April 2023.

 What Accessories Do I Need to Use My Panasonic G7 as a Webcam?

 To use your Panasonic G7 as a webcam you will need a few accessories for different things.